 Leadership style is the manner and approach of providing direction, implementing plans, and motivating people.
 As seen by the employees, it includes the total pattern of explicit and implicit action of their leaders (Newstrom, Davis, 1993).

-Kurt Lewin (1939) led a group of researchers to identify different styles of leadership.
-This early study has been very influential and established three major leadership styles: (Lewin, LIippit, White 1939; U.S. Army, 1973):
+In 1939 Kurt Lewin led a group of researchers to identify different styles of leadership (Lewin, LIippit, White, 1939).
+This early study has been very influential and established three major leadership styles: (U.S. Army, 1973):

 - participative or democratic

 Although good leaders use all three styles, with one of them normally dominant, bad leaders tend to stick with the one style of autocratic.

 I want both of you to. . .